DiedrichsenLab/diedrichsenlab.github.io/_guides/09_autobids.md

 ---
 ```

 Outdir is the directory where cfmm2tar puts the output data.
-You can use */local/scratch* as an output directory for *cfmm2tar*, but always remember to clean the directory when you are done.
-Those who don't clean the directory will need to make 100 push-ups at the next lab meeting.
+You can use */local/scratch* as an output directory for *cfmm2tar*, but always remember to clean the directory when you are done. **Those who don't clean the directory will need to make 100 push-ups at the next lab meeting**.